sbogucki12/2doapp/README.md

 <h3>Release Features: <i>Considerations</i></h3>

 <p>
-A future update to this app will allow users to save their 2Do lists. <i>Nerd talk:</i> Currently, lists are saved to the browser’s local storage via React’s state object.
-In order to save lists more persistently – beyond one browser session, lists would be saved to the server, or to a cloud database.
+A future update to this app will allow users to save their 2Do lists permanently. <i>Nerd talk:</i> Currently, lists are saved initially to React's state object, and then to the browser’s local storage.
+In order to save lists more persistently – (currently, saved lists would be lost if user clears their browser's local storage) - lists would be saved to the server, or to a cloud database.
 Given the architecture of this app, the lists would be sent via an HTTP request to a .NET Core Web API controller where they would then be saved to either a SQL or noSQL database; via the appropriate ORM.
 </p>

 <h3>Background:</h3>